Peer-to-peer: Copyright infringements

 Peer-to-peer networking involves data transfer from one user to another without using an intermediate server.
 Companies developing P2P applications have been involved in numerous legal cases, primarily in the United States, over conflicts with copyright law.
 Two major cases are Grokster vs RIAA and MGM Studios, Inc. v.
 Grokster, Ltd..
 In the last case, the Court unanimously held that defendant peer-to-peer file sharing companies Grokster and Streamcast could be sued for inducing copyright infringement.

 Multimedia

 The P2PTV and PDTP protocols are used in various peer-to-peer applications.
 Some proprietary multimedia applications leverage a peer-to-peer network in conjunction with streaming servers to stream audio and video to their clients.
 Peercasting is employed for multicasting streams.
 Additionally, a project called LionShare, undertaken by Pennsylvania State University, MIT, and Simon Fraser University, aims to facilitate file sharing among educational institutions globally.
 Another notable program, Osiris, enables users to create anonymous and autonomous web portals that are distributed via a peer-to-peer network.

+Cryptocurrencies

+Cryptocurrency systems are built around a distributed network of nodes that propagate transactions and blocks and maintain a shared ledger.
+According to the National Institute of Standards and Technology, blockchain networks operate in a peer-to-peer fashion, with geographically distributed nodes contributing to the resilience and operation of the system.

+Many users interact with these networks using light clients (also referred to as lightweight wallets), which do not operate as full nodes.
+Instead, light clients obtain blockchain data and submit transactions by querying full nodes or dedicated servers using a client–server model.